sentialabs/public-cloud-recruitment/ASSIGNEMENT.md

 ### Transformation and Migration to the Public Cloud

 You have participated in a meeting with a client to assess their strategy to migrate to the public cloud.
 They are currently hosting a customer facing web application on their on premise emnvironment based on a NodeJS application behind an NGINX reverse proxy.
 They are ustilizing a MongoDB cluster for storing data as well as an FTP server for document storage.
-Finally, they are maintaining a cron server relevant to a small amount of jobs jobs that need to be executed a few times per day (no more than once per hour).
+They also maintain a cron server, mostly Bash and Python scripts, relevant to a small amount of jobs that need to be executed a few times per day (no more than once per hour).
 All the above services are hosted on several virtual machines.

 Finally, the customer currently has 3 environements, namely Test, Acceptance and Production.